All Episodes

 This is Dreamland.

-If you feel about the Tomb of Ramses, is there something new or some new discovery surrounding the tomb, John?
+If you feel about the tomb of Ramses, is there something new or some new discovery surrounding the tomb, John?

-Well, this is yes and no.
+Well, no, this is yes and no.

-of the sons of Ramesses II, the great pharaoh of the New Kingdom.
+I mean, obviously, this is a major tomb of the sons of Ramesses II, who was the great hero of the new kingdom.

-Supposedly, I think, 50 or 60 of his sons.
+Supposedly, I think, 50 or 60 of his sons, he was a very prolific individual, that Ramesses.

-But there's Madison Avenue for you.
+But there's not as an avenue for you.

 What they find in there, in other words, if everything's been rifled, then no.

-Historically, here you have this great tomb that, you know, puts inscriptions on the wall, presumably.
+I mean, interesting, historically, here you have a great tomb that, you know, with inscriptions on the walls, presumably, it's not going to teach them anything new.

-They don't seem to think that there's much chance of that from what I understand.
+They don't seem to think that there's much chance of that, from what I understand.

-From my point of view, even if they found that, well, that's more of the same, and it's very interesting historically, it doesn't teach us anything new.
+From my point of view, even if they found that, well, that's more of the same and it's very interesting historically.

 To me, the interesting thing would be a text on astronomy or a text on mathematics or something like that.